 There are horizontal and stacked variations of the logo that can be used as needed to fit design and space considerations.
 The logo and variations are available in full-color and one-color (PMS 282, black and white) versions as well as a reversed full-color version for use when it appears on a non-white background.
 Refer to our Visual Standards Quick Guide (PDF), for more information.
 See examples below.

-To request use of an official Georgia Southern University logo, please contact the Office of Marketing and Communications at 912-478-6397 or via e-mail at: email@example.com.
+To request use of an official Georgia Southern University logo, please contact the Office of Strategic Communications and Marketing at 912-478-6397 or via email at: email@example.com.

 Georgia Southern University is committed to enforcing the protection of the institution’s marks and the reputation that they present.
 Use of Georgia Southern University trademarks on merchandise is not permitted without prior approval of the University’s Office of Licensing and Trademark Administration.
 Any information regarding possible trademark infringement should be reported to the University’s Director of Licensing at 912-478-6397.

-Logos/Campaign Graphics are created only by the University’s Office of Marketing and Communications.
+Logos/Campaign Graphics are created only by the University’s Office of Strategic Communications and Marketing.
 Attempts to create new University logos, or to recreate existing logos, are not permitted.

 Except for proportionate scaling, the logo may not be obstructed or manipulated in any way.
 This includes removing logo backgrounds, changing the logo’s colors or using portions of the logo either on their own or when coupled with other marks/design elements.

-The university seal, athletic marks or other authorized secondary marks are reserved for approved use in specific instances or for limited presentations by authorized areas and require meeting a set criteria for use, consideration or development of.
+The university seal, athletic marks or other authorized secondary marks are reserved for approved use in specific instances or for limited presentations by authorized areas and require meeting a set criteria for use.
 Creating unauthorized logos in publication of any form is in violation of the University’s brand identity standards.